tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 A 2.5" SSD renews those old computers, the change was extraordinary.
 If you move from a HHD to an SSD, the computer will feel like a new one, and the CPU can be used more often by avoiding slack time.

+I was also able to buy my first monitor, the **HP 22cwa (22" FHD)**.

+I used a ~~scholarship~~ service job scholarship[^16] money I got in late 2018 to buy **my first monitor and desk** to work on.

+[^16]: I was persuaded to engage in this university program since I wasn't even
+    applicable due to my two simultaneous majors, and it's only about bureaucracy and service work, totally unemphatic to super tough careers like mathematics due to other issues like incompatible requirements they ask

 I could've gotten a processor upgrade from the current I5 2400 to an I7 2600, but I never had the money or the chance, and it wasn't as rewarding as the SSD